API reference

 Operations are retried (in accordance to retry_settings) when an operation raises sqlalchemy.OperationalError.

-This store has been tested to work with PostgreSQL (asyncpg driver) and MySQL (asyncmy driver).
+This store has been tested to work with:

 • engine (Engine | AsyncEngine) – an asynchronous SQLAlchemy engine